The 11 crucial moments you wish you could speak fluent Dutch

 Yes, English is widely spoken and understood in the Netherlands, but still, it can’t always be the universal language.

-Let’s start with our toughest crusader, ladies and gentlemen: the kapsalon. the ultimate spot for miscommunication.
+Let’s start with our toughest crusader, ladies and gentlemen: the kapsalon.
+AKA: the ultimate spot for miscommunication.

 Getting lost in translation is what hairdressers all over the world do best, so our precious locks can easily get messy when adding the Dutch language factor into the mix.

-2. The crown jewel of Dutch bureaucracy: the tax office
+2. Sampling some Dutch bureaucracy at the tax office

 Be-Las-Ting-Dienst (repeat that 30 times), aka the national tax services, can also offer daunting experiences to any non-Dutch speaker.
 It’s confusing, risky, and frustrating at the same time.